faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 _Where can I find a place to ride a horse?
 Also where can I find a horse?_

 One of them, a local government worker, laughed and told me that I wouldn’t be able to find one where we were going.
 The horses were all either privately owned or untamed.

-That was admittedly a huge blow — horses were a pretty big chunk in my plan to ride a horse in the Himalayas.
+This hit me hard.
+It was admittedly a huge blow — horses were a pretty big chunk in my plan to ride a horse in the Himalayas.
 I had the Himalayas right in front of me, now I needed those beautiful stallions.

 When we finally made it to Leh, it was nightfall.
 The next morning we were to head off on our main adventure — the 3-day motorcycle ride through Ladakh.
 The excitement was our momentum — we were here, finally here!